Project

 /Kim

-RE: Increasing CPU clock OMAPL138 - Added by Jonathan Cormier about 1 year ago
+RE: Increasing CPU clock OMAPL138 - Added by Jonathan Cormier over 1 year ago

 Where is the 4.19 kernel based from?
 It doesn't appear to have working cpufreq.

-RE: Increasing CPU clock OMAPL138 - Added by Kim Nielsen about 1 year ago
+RE: Increasing CPU clock OMAPL138 - Added by Kim Nielsen over 1 year ago

 It's our own "experimental" kernel.